The ARVA Advanced was released in 2004 and discontinued in 2009.

 Optionally, you can toggle the Advanced to analog mode and then use the analog tones to find multiple burials (this takes significant practice).

 Controls: To turn on the Advanced, you connect the wrist strap to the transceiver (versus the Evolution+ which turns on when the harness is connected).
 Changing to search mode is unusual, but simple (you pull the "nose" of the beacon).
+Two buttons control the analog volume.

 Comfort: The Advanced's harness is different than the Evolution+ (the Evolution's harness is required to turn the unit on whereas the Advanced slides into a pouch on the harness).
 Both harnesses comfortably position the transceiver.